kenjitheman/jtc/README.md

 jtoc.AsyncConvert(jsonFilePath string, outputCsvFileName string, numWorkers int)
 ```

-- numWorkers - num of concurrent goroutines | change it if you want/need more or
+- NumWorkers - num of concurrent goroutines | change it if you want/need more or
-  less
+  less.

-- example:
+- Example:

 ```go
 jtoc.Convert("../man.json", "../man.csv")